apittore/gettingandCleaningdata_project/READ.md

 Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
 The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.

-Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set: calculate the mean of dataset (66 attibutes) write file data_set_merged.txt and data_set_avarage.txt
+Read activity_labels.txt and applies descriptive activity names to name the activities in the data set: calculate the mean of dataset (66 attibutes) write file data_set_merged.txt and data_set_avarage.txt